This is the multi-page printable view of this section. Click here to print.

 - Additional allocated disk: /dev/vdb

-- On the Block Storage List page, click the resource to be used by the connection server.
-Move to the Block Storage Details page.
+- On the Block Storage List page, click the resource to be used on the connected server.
+Navigate to the Block Storage Details page.

-- Check the server in the Connection Server section and connect to it.
+- After verifying the server in the Connection Server item, connect.

-- Refer to the procedure below to connect (Mount) the volume.
+- Refer to the steps below to mount the volume (Mount).

 Switch to root privileges